-- 1. What are the relationships between physical activity, sport, health and society? - 2.
-What are the contemporary issues associated with physical activity and sport?
+- 1. How do physical activity, sport and exercise contribute to healthy lifestyles? - $2. \ What are the contemporary issues associated with physical activity and sport?$

-The assessment task for Outcome 1 is:
+A suitable assessment task for Outcome 1 is:

-• a written plan and a reflective folio demonstrating participation in a program designed to either increase physical activity levels and/or reduce sedentary behaviour based on the physical activity and sedentary behaviour guidelines for an individual or a selected group.
+• a written plan or multimedia presentation designed to either increase physical activity levels and/or reduce sedentary behaviour for an individual or a selected group, based on reflections from participation in physical strategies/programs designed to promote physical activity and limit sedentary behaviour.

-Suitable tasks for assessment of Outcome 2 may be selected from the following:
+Suitable tasks for the assessment of Outcome 2 may be selected from the following: